elena-bremner/elena-bremner.github.io/src/pages/pinPal.md

 </div>
 </br>
 <h6 class = "paragraph" style="background-color:#f9f9f9;">
-     Think pocket guide but personalized and simplified.
-Pinpal brings the digital liking ability onto a physical map and allows users to build a community in passive environments through shared reviews.
-Pinpal seamlessly allows commuters to decide their destinations.
-As they are commuting, users can pin locations, receive construction alerts, and find real-time events just by passing through the space.<br/>
+    Think pocket guide but personalized and simplified. <div style = "color:blue; font-weight:bold;">Our product brings the digital liking ability onto a physical map and will allow users to build a community in passive environments through shared reviews. </div> We will seamlessly create an interface for commuters by allowing them to decide which destinations they want to go to.
+Users can manage their daily activities, such as <b style = "color:#FF6868; "> pinning locations, construction alerts, </b>  and real-time events just by passing by the space.
-     Pinpal will utilize blockchain to notify each other of potential inconveniences, as well as machine learning to filter and categorize user-inputted information about the urban environment.<br/>
-     The app will collect informational data that users will be able to review later in an activity log.
-Pinpal supports user needs and helps them stay immersed in their immediate environments.
+    </br>The app will collect informational data that users will be able to <b style = "color:#FF6868; "> review later in an activity log.</b> Pinpal supports user needs and helps them stay immersed in their immediate environments.
     </h6>
 <div class = "introimg">
     <img src="./pinPal/knocking.png"/>